 This is a time when your puppy is starting to look at the world through the eyes of an independent adult and reassessing their behaviour strategies.
 You may see your puppy behaving fearfully or reacting to things they have apparently taken in their stride in the past.

 Other dogs start to treat them differently, as they no longer have the ‘puppy privileges’ they used to enjoy.
-They have to rethink their social skills at a time when their hormones are raging as according to Pet Medical Center, an adolescent male dog has much higher testosterone levels than adult male dogs!
+They have to rethink their social skills at a time when their hormones are raging, an adolescent male dog has much higher testosterone levels than adult male dogs!
 This can lead to competitiveness and even aggression.

 You may decide not to get your dog neutered, or have decided to neuter after they’ve entered their adolescent period, in which case it is important to understand the physical changes occurring in both male and female dogs.